jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-11-19.md

   * Update with the new governing board and portfolios.
   * Update with the old governing board.
   * Update listing everyone who voted in our first elections.
-* *Greg:* Will help Adam setup GitHub account and subscribe to the DASA organisation.
+* *Lee:* Will help Adam setup GitHub account and subscribe to the DASA organisation.

 Agenda Notes:

 Minutes:
+* Riaan is the Webmaster

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 --------------------------------------------------------------------------------